PaddlePaddle/PGL/examples/lightgcn/README.md

 The datasets contain three citation networks: Gowalla, amazon-book.
 The details for these datasets can be found in the [paper](https://arxiv.org/abs/2002.02126).

-You can download datasets from [here](https://github.com/kuandeng/LightGCN).
+You can download datasets from [here](https://github.com/kuandeng/LightGCN) and place the whole folder (e.g., "gowalla") at the root directory.

 ### Dependencies